tjfontaine/cloudnative/events/2019/2019-05-20 - KubeCon 2019 Barcelona/agenda.md

 Bob Quillin

-## 10:25am - 10:40am The Secret Sauce for creating video with GPUs & Kubernetes Jobs
+## 10:25am - 10:40am The Secret Sauce for Creating Video with GPUs & Kubernetes Jobs

 Sauce Video is a video collaboration app for teams.
 We have brands and their employees uploading content from around the world, in thousands of different